 Conclusion

 A bowl of rolled oats with berries and a handful of walnuts in the morning is not a medical treatment, but it is a genuinely useful daily habit that, over months and years, makes a real contribution to cardiovascular health.
-That is a good return on five minutes of effort.
+For anyone working on their cholesterol or reducing cardiovascular risk, oats are a reliable and enjoyable part of the broader eating pattern that supports heart health.
+Consistency over time is what makes the difference.

 References